golemfactory/gu-provider-ui-mac/README.md

 ## Build from Command Line

-`# xcodebuild -workspace gu-provider-ui.xcworkspace -scheme gu-provider-ui`
+`# xcodebuild -workspace gu-provider-ui.xcworkspace -scheme gu-provider-ui archive -archivePath gu-provider-ui`

+The "Golem Unlimited Provider.app" directory will be located in "gu-provider-ui.xcarchive/Products/Applications/".

 ## Open in Xcode